loader

 Food & wine

-Passing through Moggio Udinese, search for brovadâr, a fermented mixture of turnips alternated with cabbage leaves, originating with the need to preserve food for the long winter in the mountains.
-The same purpose also led to the creation of sasaka, a creamy paste made from the remains of cured meats, lard and spices, a traditional mountain food enjoyed as a snack by lumberjacks spread on bread, and which today serves as the seasoning king of many traditional recipes.
+Passing through Moggio Udinese, look for brovadâr, fermented turnips in alternate layers with savoy cabbage leaves, born out of a need to preserve food during the winter period.
+The same purpose also gave rise to sasaka, a creamy paste made from surplus cured meats, lard and spices, an ancient mountain sustenance eaten as a snack by lumberjacks spread on bread, and today a flavor enhancer in many traditional recipes.
+RECOMMENDED DISH: Brovadâr Soup

 Author’s recommendation